GilbertCloud/arctic-wind-contribution/README.md

 ## Structure

+All folders contain their own READMEs with more detail

-- PI-moremelt: contains the run scripts, namelists, and code modifications for the PI-moremelt run and has its own README file with more detail
+- PI-moremelt: contains the run scripts, namelists, and code modifications for the PI-moremelt run
-- PiC_UVnudge: contains the run scripts, namelists, and code modifications for the PiC_UVnudge runs and has its own README file with more detail
+- PiC_UVnudge: contains the run scripts, namelists, and code modifications for the PiC_UVnudge runs
-- PiC_UVnudge_LM: contains the run scripts, namelists, and code modifications for the PiC_UVnudge_LM runs and has its own README file with more detail
+- PiC_UVnudge_LM: contains the run scripts, namelists, and code modifications for the PiC_UVnudge_LM runs
-- PiC_UVnudge_MM: contains the run scripts, namelists, and code modifications for the PiC_UVnudge_MM runs and has its own README file with more detail
+- PiC_UVnudge_MM: contains the run scripts, namelists, and code modifications for the PiC_UVnudge_MM runs
-- PInudge: contains the run scripts, namelists, and code modifications for the PInudge runs and has its own README file with more detail
+- PInudge: contains the run scripts, namelists, and code modifications for the PInudge runs
-- PInudge-lessmelt: contains the run scripts, namelists, and code modifications for the PInudge-lessmelt runs and has its own README file with more detail
+- PInudge-lessmelt: contains the run scripts, namelists, and code modifications for the PInudge-lessmelt runs
-- PInudge-moremelt: contains the run scripts, namelists, and code modifications for the PInudge-moremelt runs and has its own README file with more detail
+- PInudge-moremelt: contains the run scripts, namelists, and code modifications for the PInudge-moremelt runs
-- PiC_UVnudge_2006_2000: contains the run scripts, namelists, and code modifications for the PiC_UVnudge_2006_2000 run and has its own README file with more detail
+- PiC_UVnudge_2006_2000: contains the run scripts, namelists, and code modifications for the PiC_UVnudge_2006_2000 run
+- processing_code: contains all Jupyter notebooks for processing single-variable timeseries to plottable data
+- plotting_code: contains all Jupyter notebooks for making paper plots